 The church of Agia Eirini on Agias Eirinis Square.

-Named after the church of Agia Eirini, the most important orthodox church at the time that Athens became the capital of the newly liberated Greek state, in recent years Agias Eirini's Square became one of the hottest spots in town.
-Easy to approach no matter where you're coming from, and by what transportation means, yet self-contained and peaceful, with no bothersome thru-traffic, the square thrives with life most hours of the day.
-Bookstores, several coffee-shops, eateries, bars, meeting places, a plant nursery, a haberdashery store, and one of the best souvlaki spots in town: Hoocut, for a gourmet version of the Greek specialty.
+Named after the church of Agia Eirini, the most important orthodox church at the time when Athens became the capital of the newly liberated Greek state, in recent years Agias Eirini's Square became one of the hottest spots in town.
+Easy to approach no matter where you're coming from, and by what transportation means, self-contained and peaceful, with no bothersome thru-traffic, the square thrives with life most hours of the day.
+Bookstores, coffee-shops, eateries, bars, meeting places, a plant nursery, a haberdashery store, and one of the best souvlaki spots in town: Hoocut, for a gourmet version of the Greek specialty.
+On the same side of Agias Eirinis Street, stop by School Pizza Bar for superb salads, wonderful pasta dishes and tasty pizza all in great prices.
+Right off the square, on Vasilikis and Skouze streets, you will find Koukouvaya, a desserts cafe originating from Chania, Crete, since 1997, with fine and tasty traditional but also gourmet desserts.
 In recent months, the square is undergoing major renovation projects.

 Emporikon Hotel on Aiolou Street.